Bofors 75 mm Model 1929: Operational use

+Sweden

-The Swedish gun entered service in the Swedish Army under two distinct designations: luftvärnskanon m/29 and luftvärnskanon m/30, both produced either in 75 mm ("7,5 cm") and 80 mm ("8 cm") bore, depending on the order.
+The Swedish gun entered service in the Swedish Army under two distinct designations: luftvärnskanon m/29 (an extremely similar gun was produced few years earlier by German-affiliated HIH Siderius in the Netherlands) and luftvärnskanon m/30, both produced either in 75 mm ("7,5 cm") and 80 mm ("8 cm") bore, depending on the order.
+Later, a slightly modified 75 mm luftvärnskanon m/30-37 (also known as luftvärnskanon m/37) gun entered service.

+Finland

-In November 1929 Finland bought eight early prototypes and test-series guns of the mobile variant and pressed them into service as 76 ItK/29 B and 76 ItK/28 B, ItK standing for IlmaTorjuntaKanuuna, "Anti-air gun".
+In November 1929 Finland bought eight early prototypes and test-series guns of the mobile variant and pressed them into service as 76 ItK/28 B and 76 ItK/29 B, ItK standing for IlmaTorjuntaKanuuna, "Anti-air gun".
 Unlike later models, the gun used a different transport system with one heavy axle and two wheels.
 During the Winter War the guns were coupled with Vickers M34 Vc fire-control mechanical computers.

+Hungary

+One of the largest batches of the gun were bought by Hungary (all in 80 mm variant), which successfully used it on the Eastern Front of World War II both in anti-aircraft and anti-tank role (under the designation of 8 cm 29M (Légvédelmi Ágyú)).
+György Szebeny also designed a version of the 40M Nimród self-propelled AA gun armed with the 80 mm Bofors instead of the original 40 mm gun, but it never went into production.

+Other countries

-In 1938 Persia bought 24 pieces of slightly modified Luftvärnskanon m/30-37 (also known as Luftvärnskanon m/37), intended for 6 batteries of 4 guns each.
+In 1938 Persia bought 24 pieces of the luftvärnskanon m/37, intended for 6 batteries of 4 guns each.
 The outbreak of World War II prevented any further deliveries.

-One of the largest batches of the gun were bought by Hungary (all in 80 mm variant), which successfully used it on the Eastern Front of World War II both in anti-aircraft and anti-tank role (under the designation of 8-cm 29M).
-György Szebeny also designed a version of the 40M Nimród self-propelled AA gun armed with the 80 mm Bofors instead of the original 40 mm gun, but it never went into production.

 Greece ordered 80 mm variant and used it to reinforce the air defence of the Metaxas Line.

-Between 1935 and 1938 the Royal Netherlands East Indies Army ordered 52 pieces of slightly modified Luftvärnskanon m/36 gun in 80 mm L/50 variant.
+Between 1935 and 1938 the Royal Netherlands East Indies Army ordered 52 pieces of the luftvärnskanon m/37 gun in 80 mm L/50 variant.
 Out of those 36 were delivered, 12 on mobile cruciform platforms and the rest to be used on fixed positions.
 Most were delivered in parts and then assembled at Wilton-Fijenoord facilities.
 The Dutch East Indies forces used the guns to bolster the defence of key ports, notably eight pieces were protecting Soerabaja against the Japanese invasion.